TRedzepagic/compositelogger/README.md

 # compositelogger
 My complete "composite" logger.

-"Logs" helper for private project (composite logging) can be found in its own repo (don't know if this is correct practice) as well as here.
+The "Logs" helper can be found in its own repo (don't know if this is correct practice) as well as here.

-For a demonstration of module functionality, it's just necessary to download the driver code, then do
+For a demonstration of module functionality, it's just necessary to download the driver code (main.go), then change

+logs "github.com/TRedzepagic/compositelogger/logs" (I did my coding inside $GOPATH) to "github.com/TRedzepagic/logs"

+then do :
 go mod init "foldername"
 go run main.go